 Apple cider vinegar is fermented from the juice of apples.

-While other types of vinegar, such as white wine vinegar or balsamic vinegar, may taste good in specific recipes, they do not have the same health-promoting effects.
+While other types of vinegar, such as white wine or balsamic vinegar, may taste good in specific recipes, they do not have the same health-promoting effects.

 Hands off balsamic apple cider vinegar, apple cider vinegar with honey, or other additives!
 Because these varieties usually contain 20% sugar or more.